 Save it up as a total and you can use it for a year-end party or forward it to next year's league fees.

-The percentage varies - normal is 10% in cash, or 15% if taken as a year end party at the bar.
+The percentage varies - used to be 10%-15%.
+Not sure post-covid.
 Also push for a team freebie - free pizza, plate of wings or nachos, whatever the bar specializes in.

 They will stipulate a minimum number of players each night, usually 8, maybe as low as 6, before your sponsorship kicks in.

 Most bar sponsors don't care about the name on the shirt, but some do; ask if they have a deal on shirts; if they don't, the league will.
 If they provide shirts, they will probably take it off whatever else they are going to give you.

 - Tournament - every team is required to enter one of the RSPA League Tournaments.